 Cypress essential oil

 Cypress essential oil is a detoxing oil that’s perfect for eye issues.
 It has astringent, diuretic and vasoconstricting properties.
-That means it helps to constricts blood vessels and flush out the fluid in swollen eyes as well as tone under eye bags.
+That means it helps to constrict blood vessels and flush out the fluid in swollen eyes as well as tone under eye bags.

 Licorice root extract